 Simple English Explanation:

-Ahh, the ubiquitous “Error: could not find function” error that you will regularly encounter when writing code in R. It was actually ranked the most common “class” of R error message in this study.
+Ahh, the ubiquitous ‘Error: could not find function’ error that you will regularly encounter when writing code in R programming.
+It was actually ranked the most common “class” of R error message in this study.

 - A typographical error in your code (function name spelled incorrectly)

-- Failure to attach a package or dependency to the work-space before invoking a function
+- Failure to attach a package or dependency to the work-space before invoking one of your newly added functions

 - Installing multiple versions of the same function in the same namespace (different packages)